 2018: KGN entered into a partnership with Medibank Group to offer health insurance under a new Kogan Health brand, a partnership with PetSure to offer pet insurance under a new Kogan Pet Insurance brand, a partnership with Greenstone Financial Services to offer life insurance and funeral insurance under a new Kogan Life Insurance brand, and a partnership with Vodafone to offer broadband internet services under a new Kogan Internet brand.
 KGN expanded its range of products to include own-branded whitegoods and built-in kitchen appliances

-2019: KGN entered into partnerships with: Adelaide Bank and Pepper Group to offer home loan products under a new Kogan Money brand; Mercer to offer superannuation products under a new Kogan Super brand; Citigroup to offer a credit card product under the Kogan Money Credit Card brand.; and Exlipx Group to offer new cars from dealers across Australia under the Kogan Cars brand.
+2019: KGN entered into partnerships with: Adelaide Bank and Pepper Group to offer home loan products under a new Kogan Money brand; Mercer to offer superannuation products under a new Kogan Super brand; Citigroup to offer a credit card product under the Kogan Money Credit Card brand; Exlipx Group to offer new cars from dealers across Australia under the Kogan Cars brand; and Meridian Energy to offer electricity and gas to Australian households under the brand Kogan Energy.
 KGN also launched: Kogan Marketplace to allow other retail businesses to sell products on its Kogan platform; and Kogan Energy Compare, an energy pricing comparison tool

 KGN was first listed on the Australian Stock Exchange on 07 July 2016.
 It had 93.3 million shares on issue at the end of the 2018 financial year, 37% of which were owned by Kogan Management, 5% each by Challenger and Greenscape and the rest by a mix of approximately 8,200 retail and institutional investors.